gianlucatruda/dotfiles/README.md

 - [x] Fix htop config to sort by CPU util desc.
 - [x] Deal with persisting `pyenv not found` on shell startup
 - [x] Install neovim LSPs for favourite languages with Mason
+- [x] Ensure `bootstrap.sh` is idempotent (running it multiple times doesn't cause issues).
 - [ ] Get linters and formatters configured for nvim (Mason)
   - [ ] nvim-lint
   - [ ] formatter.nvim
 - [ ] Neovim tweaks (see [this video](https://youtu.be/w7i4amO_zaE)):
   - [ ] Harpoon for moving between marks rapidly
   - [ ] Undo tree for undo history
-- [-] Ensure `bootstrap.sh` is idempotent (running it multiple times doesn't cause issues).
-- [ ] Write `backsync.sh`, the inverse of `bootstrap.sh`, to rsync dotfiles back to repo (and also save brew packages to a .txt)
+- [-] Write `backsync.sh`, the inverse of `bootstrap.sh`, to rsync dotfiles changes back to repo
+- [-] Document structure, supported tools, and "philosophy"
 - [ ] Test on Linux (and another mac)
-- [ ] Document structure, supported tools, and "philosophy"
 - [ ] Publish repo publicly (and document at [gianluca.ai](http://gianluca.ai))

 ---